 Make sure you keep the following high risk foods cool:

 - ham and other cooked meats

 - cooked rice, including rice salads

-- Have a garden hose or similar continuous supply of water available at all times.
+- Always have a garden hose or similar continuous supply of water available.

 - Follow the manufacturer's instructions and use the correct start-up and shut-down procedures.